Step T3 Whole Brain Fiber Tracking

 Here are some tips for getting a good connectivity matrix:

-There are parameters for calculating the connectivity matrix:
+There are settings in the connectivity matrix dialog:

 |pass region vs end in region||Determine whether the connecting track is counted by